 When you need to legally and compliantly employ an internationally remote worker, one of the first things you have to come to terms with are the local employee rights.
-Below is a guide to the employee rights in Portugal, a third in a series that aims to help you understand employment rights legislation around the world (read about employee rights in Ireland and the UK).
+Below is a guide to the employee rights in Portugal, a third in a series that aims to help you understand employment rights legislation around the world (read about employee rights in Ireland, the UK, Germany, The Netherlands and Australia).
 You will need to comply with these laws, regardless of where in the world you are based.

 Regardless of the employment approach, all employees in Portugal are entitled to the following rights.